2. Use A Softened Startup

 4. Listen To Your Partner’s Underlying Feelings And Dreams

 Perpetual gridlocked problems between you and your partner often conceal underlying feelings and dreams that aren’t getting communicated.
 So, start by contemplating what your dreams are and how you can communicate them more clearly to your partner.
 Second, become a better listener and seek to discover your partner’s deepest feelings and dreams.
 The purpose of this skill is to truly understand who your partner is deep down inside in order to accept influence and compromise together.
+It helps couples manage conflicts.

 5. Accept Influence

+This is a wonderful skill that helps couples manage conflicts.
 Recognize that your partner has good ideas and important opinions (shocker – your way isn’t always the best way or the right way).
 Show respect for those opinions and find something you can learn from your partner.
 Take this questionnaire to see where you most need to improve when it comes to accepting influence.

 Compromise is an art.
 What’s Dr. Gottman’s advice?
 “Compromise never feels perfect.
 Everyone gains something and everyone loses something… the important thing is feeling understood, respected, and honored in your dreams.”
 So work together with your partner to find common ground and compromise that will leave you both feeling valued, respected, and supported.